MediaLabUniovi/Sensor-Cooper/README.md

   F -->|6| B
 ```

-> [!TIP]
-> Inside of folder `lorawaterlevelmonitoring/main`, the code is available and ready to flash or edit.
-The most important files to edit are `sensor.ino`, where any sensor can be implemented, and `configuration.h`, where the peripherals' macros are declared

-> [!CAUTION]
-> Additional code may be needed if implementing I2C I/O. The functions to make them work are in the original project in `TTGO-PAXCOUNTER-LoRa32-V2.1-TTN/main/main.ino`

 ___

 <div align="justify">

 ### Code files [:leftwards_arrow_with_hook:](https://github.com/medialablpwan/lorawaterlevelmonitoring/tree/main#table-of-contents)

-In this section, a brief description on how the code is distributed among files in `medialablpwan/lorawaterlevelmonitoring/main/` is given.
+In this section, a brief description on how the code is distributed among files in `medialablpwan/lorawaterlevelmonitoring/main/`, where the code is available and ready to flash or edit, is given:

 - `main.ino`
   ```arduino